Salty Sam’s Fun Blog for Children

 - Weird Hotels… your own vine, a 12” doll fabric dressing gown

-- Famous Trees… Chinese spirals, asparagus quiche, 12” doll hooded jacket
+- Famous Trees… Chinese spirals, asparagus quiche, a 12” doll hooded jacket

-- Lesser Known Sights of London… 12” doll bags, party crackers
+- Lesser Known Sights of London… a 12” doll bags, party crackers

-- The History of Piers… 12” doll beach outfit – shorts and top
+- The History of Piers… a 12” doll beach outfit – shorts and top

 - Ancient Egyptians… lucky black cat, a pyramid box

 - Conifers… a conifer embroidery and decoration

 - The History of Toilets… a bath bomb

 - Survival Skills… my sleeping bag, a 12” doll sleeping bag and dress

 - Deserts… Eton mess, a cacti garden